The amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Granulomatous amebic encephalitis is often diagnosed only after death.

-A combination of drugs
+A combination of medications

 and one or more of the following: